 MSRI is a non-profit organization governed by a Board of Trustees consisting of up to 35 elected members and seven ex-officio members: the Director of the Institute, the Deputy Director, the Chair of the Committee of Academic Sponsors, the co-Chairs of the Human Resources Advisory Committee and the co-Chairs of the Scientific Advisory Committee.
 The Board elects its members; candidates are nominated by the Committee of Academic Sponsors and the Board itself and serve four-year terms.
 The Board has a Chair, Vice-Chair, Secretary, and Treasurer, each serving three-year terms, as well as a Steering Committee made up of the Chair, Vice-Chair, Secretary, Treasurer, Chair of the Committee of Academic Sponsors, Chair of the Scientific Advisory Committee, and the Director and Deputy Director of the Institute.
 The Board also has a Finance Committee, chaired by the Treasurer.
 The Board normally meets once a year, and its Steering Committee and Finance Committee usually meet twice a year.
 The Board of Trustees forms other committees as occasion demands.
 The current ten committees include: Audit, Corporate Partners, Development, Education, Finance, Investment, Public Understanding, Steering, Trustees, and Women in Mathematics.

 MSRI's research programs are governed by the Scientific Advisory Committee (SAC).
-The SAC meets twice a year in person, a total of three full days, and once a year via telephone.
+The SAC meets twice a year in person, a total of four full days, and once a year via telephone.
 Its ten regular members serve four-year terms and are elected by the Board of Trustees.
-The Director, Deputy Director, and Associate Director are ex officio members.
+The Director and Deputy Director are ex officio members.
 The SAC selects and plans the Institute's programs and works with the organizers of these programs on selection of key participants.